walterhiggins/WMPJS/book-outline.md

     [ "Cat" ]

-That's because the *splice()* function does not return the array it spliced, instead it returns the items it removed from the array.
+That's because the *splice()* method does not return the array it spliced, instead it returns the items it removed from the array.
 Remember, the first parameter you pass to *splice()* is the index of the item, and the second parameter is always the number of items you want to remove.
 If no additional parameters are provided, then splice will only remove items and not insert new items.
 To see what your farmAnimals array looks like now run the `/js farmAnimals` statement.
 Your array will look something like this in memory:

     [0] 'Sheep'
     [1] 'Ocelot'